 Boolean algebra is central in digital logic, where variables represent on/off or true/false states.
 It is used to simplify circuit designs, write cleaner logical conditions in software, and reason about search filters or database queries.

 If the variables are not binary or the operations are ordinary arithmetic, Boolean laws do not apply directly.
-The two-value setting is the condition that makes the system work.
+The two-value setting is the condition that makes the whole system work.

 Need help with a problem?